 If, while matriculated, a student's ability to meet the program's technical standards, with or without accommodations, comes into question, a thorough and comprehensive review will be conducted to determine the student's fitness to continue in the program.
 This review may include an independent evaluation and/or testing by a health care provider designated by the School\\.
 In circumstances where a determination has been made that a student may not be able to meet the technical standards with or without reasonable accommodations, the student will be referred to an ad-hoc Technical Standards Advisory Committee.
 It is the responsibility of the ad-hoc Technical Standards Advisory Committee to determine whether the student can or cannot meet the described standards utilizing reasonable accommodations.
 The recommendations of this Committee shall guide the student's program in determining whether a student should be referred to the Academic Review Board for dismissal.

-Students who are no longer able to meet the technical standards of their program even with reasonable accommodations will be dismissed.
-Students may request an evaluation and/or testing by their own provider at their own expense.
+accommodations will be dismissed.

+\\\Students may request an evaluation and/or testing by their own provider at their own expense.

-Entry to Baccalaureate Nursing Practice and Advanced Nursing Practice Divisions Student Technical Standards Policy For Admission And Matriculation
+Entry to Baccalaureate Nursing Practice and Advanced Nursing Practice Divisions

+Student Technical Standards Policy For Admission And Matriculation